 This private trip is for art lovers and admirers of beauty.
 Let us show you the captivating splendor of Hokkaido’s midsummer and take you to Hokkaido’s local art galleries and huge open-air art museums.
 The middle of summer is the perfect time to enjoy the green season in Hokkaido.
 It is not as hot and humid here as on the main islands of Japan, and you can enjoy a wide range of beautiful seasonal flowers and tasty produce from the picturesque Hokkaido countryside.

-Private photography tour and modern Japanese paintings
+Private tour with a photographer and immersion in modern Japanese painting

 – Kent Shiraishi is the very person behind the desktop background of first snow at Biei Blue Pond featured on iPhone, iPad & MacBook Pro (Apple Inc).